PRODUCT PRICING FOR BUSINESS GROWTH

-Whether your launching a new product or restructuring your pricing strategies to succeed during the pandemic there are some key factors that could help your business not only survive by also thrive despite a Covid 19 environment.
+Whether you're launching a new product or restructuring your pricing strategies to succeed during the pandemic there are some key factors that could help your business not only survive by also thrive despite a Covid 19 environment.

 Pricing is a critical component that determines the success of a product or service in a marketplace.
 Even if your product does not have competition it would be presumptuous to believe that all consumers will be open to paying the asking price during the pandemic.

 A stable and profitable business is one where A Need Exists, A Viable Solution is Created, A Definitive Value Proposition is Communicated, the Consumer Experience Journey is Frictionless and has a Growing Customer Base.
 However the current market scenario may not allow for any or all of these.
 If your product is innovative and revolutionary ~ the risk you face is that consumers don’t know why they need it & how it can help improve their lives.
 If your product is another option to competitive brands then consumers will benchmark your pricing against the competitors and possibly look for a cheaper option.
 If your product is already highly commoditised, there is very little room to manoeuver and therefore a revised pricing strategy might be on the cards.

 All to often businesses take the top 5 market brands and either average the pricing for the product or charge 5% - 15% above the market leader because they believe that they are better and that consumers are willing to pay more.
 3 - 6 months later they find themselves either out of business or dropping pricing by 10-20% or offering 2 plus 1 offers because nobody is buying and they have tons of unsold inventory.